ay-lab/selfish/README.md

 ### Output

-Output of Selfish is a matrix of p-values indicating the probability of differential conformation (Smaller values mean more significant.).
+Output of Selfish is a matrix of q-values indicating the probability of differential conformation (Smaller values mean more significant.).
 X and Y coordinates indicate the bin midpoints.
 Another optional output is the log fold changes file.
 It is simply produced by `log2((map1 + 1) / (map2 + 1))`
 File format of the outputs is a binary numpy file.
 It can be read by using Numpy as follows.